 To navigate around towns and get me off trails in emergencies or to detour around fires I use an Offline Topo called Pocket Earth Pro.
 I download the whole state topo map to my phone.

-If I need to bail off the trail, this is my go to map.
-It also shows hotels and restaurants ect.
-There are a lot of handy Wiki Travel links on the offline maps with info such as historic sites.
+If I need to bail off the trail, this is my go-to map.
+It also shows hotels and restaurants etc. There are a lot of handy Wiki Travel links on the offline maps with info such as historic sites.

 Many people use the Gaia App and rate it highly.